-Choose Between Domestic or Overseas Production
+Choose Between Domestic or Overseas Sourcing and Manufacturing

 Determining where to make your product is essential.
 There are many advantages to manufacturing your product offshore.
 Costs are typically lower, both for labor and rental of facilities.
 Well-educated, technologically-skilled workers are often available for a fraction of the salary they would command in the United States.
 Additionally, storage space and shipping are typically readily at hand.
 Furthermore, you may also gain access to those markets where your manufacturing is based.